syntex82/WordPress-Node/PROJECT_SUMMARY.md

-# WordPress Node - Project Summary
+# NodePress - Project Summary

 ## Overview

-WordPress Node is a complete, self-hosted CMS platform built with modern JavaScript technologies.
-It replicates the core functionality of WordPress while leveraging the Node.js ecosystem.
+NodePress is a complete, self-hosted CMS platform built with modern JavaScript technologies, leveraging the Node.js ecosystem for superior performance and flexibility.

 ## Tech Stack